rnajena/anchorna/README.md

 anchorna export anchors.gff --jalview -o jalview_fts.txt
 sugar translate --cds pesti_example.gff -o pestiaa.fasta
 jalview pestiaa.fasta --features jalview_fts.txt
-# Instead of the above three lines we can just use anchorna view
+# Instead of the above three lines we can just use anchorna view.
+# Here, we additional align with the second anchor.
-anchorna view anchors.gff
+anchorna view anchors.gff --align A1

 # View anchors in Jalview (nucleotide sequences)
 anchorna view --mode seq anchors.gff

-# We are not satisfied with the first anchor, remove it and check the resulting anchors in Jalview, afterwards save to new anchor file
+# We are not satisfied with the first anchor, remove it and check the resulting anchors in
+# Jalview, afterwards save to new anchor file
 anchorna combine "anchors.gff||a0" | anchorna view -
 anchorna combine "anchors.gff||a0" -o anchors2.gff
 # Note that anchors are renumbered, the anchor number is not a property of each anchor,
 # it is just used as a simple reference later on
 anchorna print anchors2.gff

-# Cutout subsequences starting before start codon and
+# Cutout subsequences starting before start codon and ending 10 nucleotides
-# ending 10 nucleotides after 3rd anchor (remember 0-based indexing) for usage in external tool
+# after 3rd anchor (remember 0-based indexing) for usage in external tool
 anchorna cutout anchors2.gff "ATG<" "A2>+10" -o pestiA3.fasta